music-soul1-1/nure-timetable/README.md

 ## Plans
-- automate schedule date picker (so that the app shows schedule for current semester automatically)
+- automate or remove schedule date picker (so that the app shows schedule for current semester automatically)
 - change app icons for Linux
 - refactor and optimize code
 - update some dependencies